Parameterized Complexity of Path Set Packing: Introduction

 \subsection{Related Work}

-In SET PACKING we are given a list $S$ of subsets of a universe $U$ and it is asked if $S$ has $k$ pairwise disjoint sets.
-The SET PACKING problem is known to be $W[1]$-hard when parameterized by solution size $k$ \cite{DBLP:series/mcs/DowneyF99}.
-FPT algorithms for the combined parameter of $k$ and $d$ have been obtained \cite{JIA2004106,KOUTIS20057}.
+Given a universe $\cal U$ and a family $\cal F$ of subsets of $\cal U$, {\sp} is the problem of deciding if there exists a subfamily $F\subseteq \cal F$ of size at least $k$ such that all the sets in $F$ are pairwise disjoint. {\sp} is known to be W[1]-hard when parameterized by solution size $k$ \cite{DBLP:series/mcs/DowneyF99}.
+When the maximum size of a set in $\calf$ is $d$, FPT algorithms for the combined parameter of $k$ and $d$ have been obtained \cite{JIA2004106,KOUTIS20057}.
 Kernels of size $O(k^d)$ \cite{Fellowsmichael2004} and $O(k^{d-1})$ \cite{ABUKHZAM2010621} have also been obtained.
-Since PSP can be seen as a special case of SET PACKING, all the positive results obtained for SET PACKING are also applicable on PSP.
-SET PACKING has also been studied extensively in the realm of approximation algorithms \cite{halld98,halldorsson1995approximating,halld1998}.
+Since {\psp} can be seen as a special case of {\sp}, all the positive results obtained for {\sp} are also applicable on {\psp}.
+Thus, {\psp} is FPT when parameterized by maximum length of a path in $\cal P$ plus solution size $k$.
+Since length of a path in a graph $G$ is bounded by its vertex cover number, {\psp} is FPT when parameterized by the vertex cover number plus solution size. {\sp} has also been studied extensively in the realm of approximation algorithms \cite{halldorsson1995approximating,halld1998}. \paragraph{}

-Path Set Packing (PSP) can also be seen as the problem of finding a Maximum Independent Set on the {\it conflict graph} obtained by considering each path as a vertex with two vertices being adjacent if the corresponding paths share an edge.
-Like SET PACKING, the MAXIMUM INDEPENDENT SET (MIS) problem has been extensively studied; of particular relevance is the study of MIS for intersection graphs, i.e. graphs whose vertices represent mathematical objects with edges representing objects that intersect.
+Finding a maximum size path set packing can also be seen as the problem of finding a maximum independent set on the {\it conflict graph} obtained by considering each path as a vertex with two vertices being adjacent if the corresponding paths share an edge.
+Like {\sp}, the {\mis} (MIS) problem and its decision version {\is} problem have been extensively studied; of particular relevance is the study of MIS for intersection graphs, i.e. graphs whose vertices represent mathematical objects with edges representing objects that intersect.
 For example, $O(n^{\varepsilon})$ approximation algorithms were obtained in \cite{FP11} for intersection graphs of curves on the plane (also called string graphs).
 In \cite{KT14}, the authors introduced measures of similarity to the class of chordal graphs, and as a consequence obtained approximation algorithms for intersection graphs of various geometric objects.
 Their paper also includes a tabular summary of such results.